ENT Injuries in Cycling Accidents: Expert Answers with Anthony Robinson ENT

 Cyclists often face a unique set of risks on the road.
 Unlike motorists, cyclists are not enclosed in a protective vehicle, nor are they typically wearing helmets that offer full-face protection, which increases their vulnerability to facial injuries.
 Mr. Robinson notes that even a slow-speed impact can be sufficient to cause severe injuries if the force is concentrated on the face or head.

 The typical cycling helmet is designed to protect the top and back of the head, leaving the face and jaw exposed.
-During a collision, cyclists often fall forward, hitting their head, face, or side directly on hard surfaces like the pavement, curbs, or other vehicles.
+During a collision, cyclists often fall forward, hitting their head, face, or side directly on hard surfaces like the path, curbs, or other vehicles.
 To learn more about common cycling injuries, check out our What to Do After a Cycling Accident guide.

 3. Can ENT Injuries, Such as Tinnitus or Hearing Loss, Occur at Low Speeds?